ionic-team/stencil-site/docs/testing/webdriverio/02-unit-testing.md

 await expect($('my-component')).toHaveText(`Hello, World!
 I'm Stencil 'Don't call me a framework' JS`)
 ```

-You can read more about WebdriverIOs specific matcher, in the project [documentation](https://webdriver.io/docs/api/expect-webdriverio).
+You can read more about WebdriverIOs specific matchers, in the project [documentation](https://webdriver.io/docs/api/expect-webdriverio).